 Each child has continuous monitoring of heart rate, blood pressure, exhaled carbon dioxide, and blood oxygen saturation.
 We use this information as well as the child's age and weight to determine how much anesthetic to give each child.

 The anesthetics we use have been well studied, and there are ranges of doses that are appropriate for children of given ages and weights.
-We recognize all children are unique, so the drugs are adjusted to the needs of each child.
+We recognize all children are unique, and all medications are adjusted to the needs of each child.

 Will my child experience pain after surgery?